f642f091/Hack-app/README.md

 - ✅ Log daily symptoms (pain, nausea, fatigue, stress, etc.)
 - 📊 View progress on a dynamic dashboard
 - 💬 Community discussions: diet, coping, medication
-- �� Friendly mascot responds to your log consistency
+- 🐣 Friendly mascot responds to your log consistency
 - 🗓️ Medication tracker with calendar check-ins
-- 🗙️ Map of nearby IBD-friendly restaurants and clinics
+- 🗘️ Map of nearby IBD-friendly restaurants and clinics
 - 📄 Export or preview weekly symptom report as a PDF
+- 📚 Explore clusters of patient profiles via the dashboard

 ---

-## 🛄 PDF Report
+## 🎢 PDF Report

 From the Profile screen, users can:
 - **Preview** the current report